weaversa/cryptol-course/cryptol-style.md

     ]
 ```

 Optionally, you can skip the first newline.
-Use your judgement.
+Use your judgement or try
+to match the paper document of the specification you're working from.

 ```haskell
 directions = [ North